nicktodd/ml-deployment-workshop/04_glue_exercise.md

 # Creating a Basic Glue Job

 ## Introduction
 In this exercise you will create a Glue job that will process and analyse some data using Spark.
+Note that this exercise will not work using the Safari browser when launching your Jupyter notebook.
+See https://stackoverflow.com/questions/71690575/aws-glue-jupyter-notebook-failed-to-authenticate-user

 ## Part 1 Upload the Data